ernestoplaza/data-visualization-mandatory/README.md

 +  .translate([500, 400]);
 ```

-- If we run the project, voila ! we got the map just the way we want it.
+Finally, the map has been completed with the Canary Islands shown inside of our scale.

-- Now we want to display a circle in the middle of each community (comunidad autónoma),
+Now we want to display a circle in the middle of each community,
   we have collected the latitude and longitude for each community, let's add them to our
   project.
+Each of these points will represent the center of each circle drawn.

 _./src/communities.ts_